gotoz/runq/README.md

 runq-exec (`/var/lib/runq/runq-exec`) is a command line utility similar to **docker exec**.
 It allows running additional commands in existing runq containers executed from the host.
 It uses [VirtioVsock](https://wiki.qemu.org/Features/VirtioVsock) for the communication between host and VMs.
 TLS is used for encryption and client authorization.
+Support for `runq-exec` can be disabled by setting the container environment variable `RUNQ_NOEXEC`.
 ```
 Usage:
   runq-exec [options] <container> command args